Hop til indhold

 Transfer allowance

-If you are considering transferring your average interest rate savings to a market rate plan, go to My PFA and check under Messages whether you have received a recommendation from PFA.
-If this is the case, you can effect the transfer online.
-If you have not received a recommendation from us and still want to transfer your savings, please contact us for advice concerning your options.
+If you are considering transferring your savings from average interest rate to market rate, go to My PFA and check whether you have received an offer to combine your savings.
+If this is the case, you can approve the transfer electronically immediately.
+If you do not have an offer from us but still wish to transfer your savings, please contact us so that we can review your options together.